adamnew123456/port-forward/README.md

 This is a port forwarder, which is designed to forward a port on localhost to a port somewhere else (either another port on localhost, or a remote port).

-(Note that it is Linux specific at the moment - I wrote it using epoll).

 # Why write it? #

 I didn't want to muck around with doing any sort of system port fowarding